jessesosmena/blog-codeIgniter-3/readme.rst

 RewriteBase / name of the project directory

-Start XAMPP browse to localhost/ name of the project folder
+Start XAMPP browse to localhost